2025 Chevy Traverse: All-New Update Chevy Traverse SUV Review

 Large families who go on road trips should be pleased with the amount of legroom and headroom in each row, plus ample cargo space while enjoying the muscular engine and noting how slowly the fuel gauge moves in the direction of E.

 Fresh from last year’s face-lift, most of the returns are unchanged.
-A three-row mid-size crossover, Traverse fits snugly between Blazer and Tahoe.
+A three-row mid-size crossover, Traverse fits snugly between a Blazer and a Tahoe.
 This is not without its strength, but the competition has passed through.

 • Ample cabin space